andrewmsilva/Author-Topic-Modeling-with-news/README.md

 # Topic Modeling with news
-To run this experiment, your need to download the dataset [here](https://components.one/datasets/all-the-news-articles-dataset/).
+To run this experiment, your need to download the dataset [here](https://components.one/datasets/all-the-news-articles-dataset/), because its size exceed 100 MB.